ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

 data as databases for *bomrang* to use.

-There are weather stations that do have a WMO but don’t report online, e.g., KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section remove these from the list and then create a database to provide URLs for valid JSON files providing weather data from BOM.
+There are weather stations that do have a WMO but don’t report online, *e.g.*, KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section remove these from the list and then create a database to provide URLs for valid JSON files providing weather data from BOM.